 Rep. Canales made history on January 8, 2013, when he was elected to serve as a State Representative.
-His victory marked the first time voters had elected three members of the same family to the House of Representatives: His father, Terry A. Canales, was the first Hispanic State Representative to represent Jim Wells County, serving from 1973-1977.
+His victory marked the first time voters had elected a father, daughter, and son to the House of Representatives: His father, Terry A. Canales, was the first Hispanic State Representative to represent Jim Wells County, serving from 1973-1977.
 His sister Gabriella "Gabi" Canales served in 2002.
 He is also the sixth member of his extended family to serve in the Texas House of Representatives.
 Perhaps the most recognized of Rep. Canales' family is his great uncle, Jose Tomás Canales, a Brownsville Democrat who served a total of five terms between 1905 and 1921.
 He was a founding member of the League of United Latin American Citizens (LULAC), and is most famous for defending the Hispanic community against the injustices perpetrated by the Texas Rangers.